vladimirlojanica/ideas/README.md

 Online tools like Zapier and drag-and-drop workflow systems enable users to mix up online services - this is something that should be possible across devices.

  * A user wants to do accomplish a task - these tasks should be directly browseable.
 The desktop environment should provide an interactive How To system that allows configurations to be created.
  * A user wants 1 feature in a product that offers 5.
 They do not necessarily care about the application.
-They have all the applications they want intalled but they want them to interact in a certain way.
+They have all the applications they want installed but they want them to interact in a certain way.
  * User can apply conditions to different tasks.
  * These configuration and underlying services and applications required for these tasks could span across multiple devices and machines.
  * Adding behaviours or integrating behaviours between running services and applications should be like a marketplace for features rather than applications.